dlee/nvim-reload/README.md

 ## About
 Nvim-reload is a Neovim plugin that allows you to reload your entire Neovim config completely, including your start plugins.
 It also reloads all lua modules inside your Neovim config directory.

-**THIS PROJECT IS NO LONGER BEING MAINTAINED.
-YOU MIGHT STILL BE ABLE TO USE IT BUT DO NOT EXPECT ANY ISSUES YOU HAVE WITH IT TO BE FIXED.
-THOSE WILLING TO MAINTAIN IT CAN FEEL FREE TO CREATE A FORK**

 ### Requires:
 * Neovim >= 0.5
 * [plenary.nvim](https://github.com/nvim-lua/plenary.nvim)